V3lc0/Day03/README.md

 # Day03
-This is my 3rd asignment
+This is my 3rd assignment